 Please refer to www.globalpaints.org and gain a perspective of the impact we are making both internationally and locally.
 Please pass along as you see a great opportunity within your network.

 Global Paint for Charity currently has several initiatives that your students can gain real-life experience in their major area of interest.
-By working on Global Paint, your students will get impactful and experiential learning opportunities that go many steps beyond voluntarism that challenge them to apply their expertise in a professional manner in a real world context.
+By working on Global Paint's mission, your students will get impactful and experiential learning opportunities that go many steps beyond voluntarism that challenge them to apply their expertise in a professional manner in a real world context.

 Please Feel free to give us a call today at 855-853-7772 or contact us via email at firstname.lastname@example.org.